Aanok/mediautils/README.md

 * Have h265 automatically write/delete tags like BPS or encoder
 * h265: add a filter for blackbanding in case of resize
 * h265, audio2opus: add a '--misc' argument to pass any argument to ffmpeg.
-* Add a makefile with installation and uninstallation.